 An Osteopath uses a wide array of manual therapy skills, and a detailed knowledge of anatomy, physiology and biomechanics, to remove restrictions to vascular, neural, musculoskeletal and visceral structures that are responsible for the experience of ill-health symptoms of pain, dis-ease or dysfunction.
-The ultimate goal of these normalization techniques is to restore functional balance and the body’s integrity to self-regulate.
+The ultimate goal of these normalization techniques is to restore functional balance, as well as the body’s integrity to self-regulate.

 Other principles underlying the practice of Osteopathy are:

 The use of an holistic approach in Osteopathy also includes positive advice about nutritional and lifestyle habits that might be perpetuating or causing the patient's condition.
-A further principle of Osteopathy is that there is always a psychosomatic component to disease, either as a manifestation of disease or as a contributing factor of disease.
-Because of the importance of this mind-body connection, Osteopathic practice esteems that emotional healing must accompany physical healing, and will encourage patients to become aware of and assess their emotional health and thought life.
-If more in-depth professional help is needed in this regard, a patient will be referred to the appropriate practitioner.
+This might involve the recommendation of specific supplements that could assist the restoration of balance.
+There is often also a psychosomatic component to disease, either as a manifestation of, or as a contributing factor of disease.
+Due to the importance of this mind-body connection, Osteopathic practice aims to encourage emotional healing to accompany physical healing.

-Osteopathy was officially founded on June 22, 1874, by physician and surgeon Andrew Taylor Still from Kirksville, Missouri.
-Dr Still arrived at this new perspective of healing through a long series of discoveries and ideas which started at age 10 and spanned decades.
+Dr Still arrived at this new perspective of healing (later called Osteopathy) through a long series of discoveries and ideas which started at age 10 and spanned decades.
 Andrew's father, Abram was a Methodist Traveling Preacher and doctor (as was expected of Methodist preachers of the time), and moved his family to the poor Frontier of America, Virginia and Kansas.
 Scratching out a living in Missouri, the Stills got use to living a very simple and humble live, and young Andrew learned a lot about nature.
 Although Dr. Still later studied anatomy in books, he once said “the Great Book of Nature was my main teacher”.
 Here he also got exposed to the Shawnee Indians, whom his parents were ministering too.
 It is postulated that their knowledge of nature and forms of healing also contributed to his later discoveries.

 Dr. Still founded the American School of Osteopathy in 1892.
 A student of his, John M. Littlejohn moved back to Britain with his family in 1913, and helped found the British School of Osteopathy.
 From England, schools of Osteopathy were later founded in Europe and other parts of the world.
 In the British and European schools, Osteopathy has stayed true to its manual therapy origins.
 In the United States, training of osteopaths has evolved to align more closely with conventional medical training and manual therapy techniques are less often seen as a primary therapy approach.